 Write an exposé that outlines your research project.
 If your supervisor does not specify otherwise, use the Exposé Handout as a guide.
 Revise your draft together with your supervisor.
 Also conclude a supervision agreement with your supervisor.

-Complete the acceptance application and the survey form for the doctoral statistics and enclose the supervision agreement, the exposé and the other required documents (see "Checklist" under Documents).
-The application is sent by postal mailing and digitally to the contact person at the university where your supervisor is located.
-If the (first) supervisor is located at Merseburg University of Applied Sciences, please send the documents to Sandra Dietzel (firstname.lastname@example.org).
+Fill in the Application for Acceptance and the Registration Form for the doctoral student statistics and enclose the supervision agreement, the exposé and the other required documents (see "Checklist" under Documents).
+The application including all required documents must be submitted both by post and digitally to the contact person at the university where your (first) supervisor is located.
+It is essential that the postal and digital versions match exactly (e.g. certified certificates and documents must also be scanned in).
+If the supervisor is located at Merseburg University of Applied Sciences, please send the documents to Sandra Dietzel (firstname.lastname@example.org).

 Prorektorat für Forschung, Wissenstransfer und Existenzgründung

 If your first supervisor is at another university, please inform yourself here: Anhalt University of Applied Sciences, Harz University of Applied Sciences,Magdeburg-Stendal University of Applied Sciences